Learning How to Use Legacy

 There are step-by-step instructions to help you complete your tasks; tutorial lessons and examples; and an extensive Help system built right into the Legacy program.
-In addition, there are Tips and Tricks listed at our Web site; video demonstrations; Legacy Users Groups where you can ask "How to" questions of other users; as well as a 296-page User's Guide and Video training CDs that you can buy.
+In addition, there are Tips and Tricks listed at our Web site; video demonstrations; Legacy Users Groups where you can ask "How to" questions of other users; as well as a 296-page User's Guide.

 • Legacy for Beginners.
 This free 52-minute tutorial walks the beginning Legacy user through the basics of the program.
-You can watch on the Legacy Home tab in Legacy 8.0 (see above) or view it online now free or on the Legacy installation CD.
+You can watch on the Legacy Home tab in Legacy 9.0 (see above) or view it online now free.
 Topics include:

 · Import a GEDCOM